Advanced technologies today for a healthier tomorrow

 - Austin Community College's Bioscience Incubator provides leasable wet lab space and an innovative work environment for Austin’s growing cadre of life science entrepreneurs.
 Austin Community College (ACC) is also home to InnovATEBIO, a National Science Foundation-funded center supporting biotechnology education programs and involving educational, trade and industry partners across the country.
 Graduates of ACC's Biotechnology Program gain the lab skills needed to work alongside experienced researchers in Austin's bioscience workplaces.

 - Anchored by the University of Texas at Austin, its Dell Medical School, and the Dell Seton Medical Center, Austin's Innovation District is taking shape.
 The 14+ acre site of the former public hospital that Dell Seton Medical Center replaces will become the first phase of the Innovation District that had long been envisioned in the city of Austin.
-Seventeen stories and 300,000 square feet, Block 164, the flagship building of the Innovation District is expected to be completed in early 2022.
+Seventeen stories and 300,000 square feet, Block 164, the flagship building of the Innovation District delivered in 2022.
 There are also build-to-suit opportunities on the remaining Downtown campus.
 Flexible workspaces and collaborations hubs, like Workspaces @ Texas Health CoLab are perfect for startups and innovation teams who want to be part of Austin's health and life science epicenter.

 - The Texas A&M Health Science Center College of Medicine is a community-based medical school providing third- and fourth-year clinical training at regional clinical campuses around the state through affiliations through local physicians, clinics and hospitals.
 At the Round Rock clinical campus, clerkship directors direct the students' rotations in family medicine, internal medicine, obstetrics/gynecology, pediatrics, psychiatry and surgery at sites across Williamson County.
 Additional community physicians serve as clerkship faculty in these and other clinical areas.